theRenard/Traveler-coding-challenge/README.md

 - Set up a **CI pipeline** for unit testing (GitLab CI, Travis CI, Circle CI, ...)
 - At least **unit test** to be provided

-The solution should be hosted on a GitHub or GitLab repository.
+The solution should be hosted on a **private** GitHub or GitLab repository or be sent in a zip file by email.

 ## Useful Resources